 What kind of hens are they?

 They are brown hens!
-Sorry, joking apart, our hens are Lohmann Browns which are like the thoroughbred of the hen world.
-They’re friendly hard working hens which lay great eggs with nice thick shells.
+Sorry, joking apart, our hens are Lohmann Browns, which are like the thoroughbred of the hen world.
+They’re friendly, hard-working hens who lay great eggs with nice thick shells.
 I’ve tried a few breeds over time and as they say ‘every hen has it’s day’.

 How are the hens kept?

-They are free to roam around the farm and they have plenty of space — 70 acres in fact — but they spend their nights in large insulated barns which keep them cool in the summer and warm in the winter.
+They are free to roam around the farm and they have plenty of space — 70 acres in fact — but they spend their nights in large insulated barns, which keep them cool in summer and warm in winter.
 There are nest boxes within the sheds where the hens lay their eggs.
-In the mornings after they’ve laid their eggs they trundle off down to the scratch area, which is about 40% of the total area.
+In the mornings, after they’ve laid their eggs, they trundle off down to the scratch area, which is about 40% of the total area.
 There they do what hens naturally do, like scratch, dust bathe and interact with each other.
 They then have the choice as to whether they go out for a look around or stay in and peck a bale.

 I’ve heard that they just stay inside, how do you encourage them out?

 It’s all about getting the confidence of the hen.
-A hen is a naturally short sighted animal so they tend not be able to see that far infront of them.
+A hen is a naturally short-sighted animal so they tend not be able to see that far in front of them.
 They need lots of little objects that they can go to, this makes them feel secure and then once they’re happy they can go on again.
-We’ve planted trees to give them cover and erected man made shelters which can be easily reached if a natural preditor, say a buzzard flies over.
+We’ve planted trees to give them cover and erected man-made shelters that can be easily reached if a natural predator, say a buzzard, flies over.